The Freetrade SIPP

 4.2 Unless we tell you this is not the case, you will be treated by us as a retail client as classified by the Financial Conduct Authority.

-4.4 It is strongly recommended that prior to accessing your pension benefits you seek advice from a suitably qualified financial adviser or obtain guidance from Pension Wise.
+4.5 It is strongly recommended that prior to accessing your pension benefits you seek advice from a suitably qualified financial adviser or obtain guidance from Pension Wise.

-5. Joining the Scheme
+5. Membership of the Scheme

-5.1 By agreeing and accepting the application declarations you are making certain declarations about your eligibility to join the Scheme and claim tax relief as well as agreeing to open your pension plan and to become a Scheme member on these terms and also accept the Trust Deed and Rules.
+5.1 By agreeing and accepting the application declarations you are making certain declarations about your eligibility to join the Scheme and claim tax relief as well as agreeing to open your Pension Plan and to become a Scheme member on these terms and also accept the Trust Deed and Rules.

 5.2 Membership of the Scheme is dependent on you supplying suitable documents or other evidence in order that your identity can be established by Freetrade in order to ensure compliance with Anti-Money Laundering legislation and any other regulations that may apply from time to time.
 Freetrade reserves the right to use online systems and checks to verify your identity and address.